Luger-Lab/lugerlab-docs/docs/source/tutorials/computing.rst

         - In Bash, spaces separate arguments, therefore don't use them in filenames.
 If you need to specify a filename with a space in it, you will need to wrap it with quotes.
 Anything inside a set of quotes is treated as a single argument: ``'file name with space.txt'``.
 Use underscores if you need to separate words: ``file_name_without_spaces.txt`` Try to copy the file you made, remember to use a new name, otherwise you'll overwrite it.
         - We can also copy the directory we made by using ``cp -r <directory_name> <new_name>``.
 The '-r' here stands for 'recursively' or 'go through and copy everything in this directory'.

     #. ``rm`` Now that we have two files that are copies of each other, we can delete the original.
-To do this we'll use the ``rm`` or 'remove' command, here we need only specify the file to remove
+To do this we'll use the ``rm`` or 'remove' command, here we need only specify the file to remove:

         - ``rm <filename>`` Try it.
         - Now try to remove the copied directory we just made.
 Bash is smart like this and doesn't want us to remove a directory on accident.
 To remove an entire directory we will have to do it recursively: ``rm -r <directory_name>``